LNBaud/Dac_TweetNoise/README.md

 # Dac_TweetNoise
 Datamining project based on Tweet Noise project
+The goal of the Tweet Noise project was to be able to determine whether a tweet contains actuality or not.
+Here we are going to analyse a set a tweet collected

-Careful the two files to look at are jupyter notebook, please open them with jupyter
+NB : the two files to look at are jupyter notebook.
+Please open them with jupyter

+*  **Analysis and visualisation of the features**
-The first files to look at is 'pretraitement.ipynb' which deals with how to look into a set of features extracted from tweets (built with 'featuresBuilder_Dac.py')
+The first files to look at is **pretraitement.ipynb** which deals with how to look into a set of features extracted from tweets (built with 'featuresBuilder_Dac.py')

+*  **Analysis and clusterisation with the text**
-The second files 'textClustering.ipynb' deals with text processing and how to make cluster out of the text of the tweets collected
+The second files **textClustering.ipynb** deals with text processing and how we can clusterize the tweet collected based on their text